20th Brigade (United Kingdom): Order of Battle 1900

 (in the 'Great de Wet Hunt').
 For the rest of the war, formal divisional and brigade organisations dissolved into ad hoc columns formed and reformed for specific tasks.

 First World War

 Mobilisation

 Soon after the outbreak of the First World War, a new 20th Brigade was organised, composed of the last three Regular infantry battalions left in Britain after the British Expeditionary Force (BEF) went to France.
 Although not officially designated a Guards brigade, it did contain two Guards battalions (1st Grenadier Guards from Warley Barracks and 2nd Scots Guards from the Tower of London), together with 2nd Border Regiment stationed at Pembroke Dock.
 Both Guards battalions were largely composed of Reservists recalled to the Colours.
-A Guards officer, Brigadier-General H.G.
+A Grenadier Guards officer, Brigadier-General H.G.
 Ruggles-Brise, was appointed to command the brigade.

 20th Brigade assembled at Lyndhurst, Hampshire, forming part of 7th Division, which was otherwise composed of Regular battalions brought back from various overseas stations.
 2nd Battalion Gordon Highlanders returned from Cairo to complete 20th Bde just before the division sailed from Southampton.